KodersLab/topologically-combine-reducers/README.md

 - **Let the integrity checks live in the reducer** (e.g. if we are adding a todo with a non existing user_id in the users reducers, do nothing.)
 - **Writing tests for reducer with dependency to other reducers data** (e.g. auth reducer will depend on users reducer, instead of creating the entire app store for each test, you could simply pass in as third argument of the reducer the state of the users reducer at that time)
 - **Time travel problems with redux-thunk** (e.g. action contains some data that cames from getState(), and this may change during time travelling)
+- **Writing modular apps in redux** (e.g. each module exports an index.js with the dependencies list and the reducer, and you can construct the masterReducer using that dependencies tree)

 ### The problem
 Imagine a multi-user app, with lot of features and a modular structure.